What is the role of MCT oils in CBD products?

 Not only can this take longer for CBD to work, but some CBD can become lost in the digestive process.
 Think of it like this.
 When you take an oral supplement, the active ingredients contained in that supplement are absorbed within the digestive system.
 Compounds are broken down in the stomach, then absorbed by the small intestine before making their way to the liver.

 It’s in the liver that you can lose CBD.
 First-pass metabolism is a process where CBD is broken down into more than 100 various metabolites, a lot of which aren’t used by the body and are instead quickly expelled.
 This process decreases the amount of CBD, thus reducing its bioavailability.
-In fact, a 2009 study found that oral consumption of CBD has a bioavailability of 4–20%.
+In fact, a 2009 study found that oral consumption of cannabis has a bioavailability of 4–20%.
 Basically, this means that if you take a 100mg capsule of CBD, only 4–20mg will actually reach the bloodstream.

 Here is where MCT oil steps in.
 MCT oil acts as a carrier for CBD so more of the beneficial cannabinoid ends up reaching the bloodstream.
 Blending CBD and MCT oil is done specifically to increase the bioavailability of CBD.
 How exactly does this work?